 Figures

-Figure 1: Septile bi-variate maps indicating proportion of total canine and feline consultations (1 Oct 2017 – 31 Oct 2018) indicated as including animals presenting mainly for investigation and/or treatment of gastrointestinal disease, summarised by 20km gridded cells encompassing England, Scotland and Wales.
+Figure 1: Septile bi-variate maps indicating proportion of total canine and feline consultations (1 Oct 2017 – 31 Oct 2018) indicated as including animals presenting mainly for investigation and/or treatment of GI disease, summarised by 20km gridded cells encompassing England, Scotland and Wales.
 Proportion has been modelled against standard error to provide a measure of relative confidence in findings according to the volume of data collected in each cell.

-Figure 2: Percentage of canine and feline GI consultations where systemic antibiotics; systemic anti-inflammatories; endoparasiticides or endectocide, or gastrointestinal pharmaceutical products were prescribed, by quarter (Q2 2014 – Q4 2018).
+Figure 2: Percentage of canine and feline GI consultations where systemic antibiotics; systemic anti-inflammatories; endoparasiticides or endectocide, or GI-A products were prescribed, by quarter (Q2 2014 – Q4 2018).
 Also described are the percentage of GI consultations where a GI nutraceutical was dispensed, or the animal was euthanised.
 Shaded regions refer to 95% confidence intervals, calculated to adjust for clustering within veterinary practice site (bootstrapped estimated, n replicates = 5,000).

-Figure 3: Percentage of feline faecal sample submissions that tested positive by PCR assay for presence of Tritrichomonas foetus, summarised by quarter and year (2011-2018).
+Figure 3: Percentage of feline faecal sample submissions that tested positive by PCR assay for presence of T.foetus, summarised by quarter and year (2011-2018).
 Data was collated from four veterinary diagnostic laboratories situated in the UK.

-Figure 4: Postcode area quintile bivariate map summary of the proportion of feline faecal sample submissions which tested positive by PCR assay for presence of Tritrichomonas foetus, modelled against standard error to account for variable UK surveillance coverage.
+Figure 4: Postcode area quintile bivariate map summary of the proportion of feline faecal sample submissions which tested positive by PCR assay for presence of T.foetus, modelled against standard error to account for variable UK surveillance coverage.
 Samples tested between 2011 and 2018 were used, summarising data provided by four UK-based veterinary diagnostic laboratories.
 Postcode of the submitting veterinary practice site was used in this summary.

 Fig 5: Observed prevalence for pruritus, gastroenteritis and respiratory disease in cats and dogs attending SAVSNET-participating practices from November 2016 to November 2018.
 Red points represent the extreme outliers (outside the 99 per cent credible interval [CI]), orange points represent the moderate outliers (outside the 95 per cent CI but within the 99 per cent CI), and green points represent the average trend (within the 95 per cent CI).